whoisorioki/dashboard/md/report.md

 ### 4a.2 Data Fetching and Caching with React Query and Custom Hooks
 - **Custom Hooks:**
-  - `useApi` and `useDynamicApi` are wrappers around React Query's `useQuery`.
+  - All data fetching is via generated GraphQL hooks and codegen types.
-  - They build API URLs with query params from context and handle the `using_mock_data` flag.
+  - They build API URLs with query params from context and handle the `usingMockData` flag.
   - All data fetching is centralized through these hooks for consistency.
 - **React Query (`useQuery`):**
   - Handles caching, background refetching, and stale data management.